GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 ### Adding data

-IndexedDB works with transactions.
+IndexedDB uses transactions.
 Transactions group actions together, so they happen as a unit.
-They help ensure the database is always in a consistent state.
-They're also critical, if you have multiple copies of your app running, at preventing simultaneous writing to the same data.
+They help ensure that the database is always in a consistent state.
+They're also critical, if you have multiple copies of your app running, for preventing simultaneous writing to the same data.
 To add data:

 1. Start a transaction again, but this time set the mode to `readwrite`.